sunshowers-code/rust-cli-recommendations/src/ch02-00-picking.md

 ## Alternatives to clap

 * [argh](https://github.com/google/argh): Google's argument parser.
 Actively maintained, but targets the Fuchsia OS rather than Unix platforms, so missing several crucial features.
-* [pico-args](https://github.com/RazrFalcon/pico-args): Quick to compile and negligible impact on binary size, but does not include help generation, derive support, or as many config flags as clap.
+* [pico-args](https://github.com/RazrFalcon/pico-args): Zero dependencies, quick to compile, and negligible impact on binary size.
+Does not include help generation, derive support, or as many config flags as clap.
+A great choice for really simple applications.
 * [gumdrop](https://crates.io/crates/gumdrop): a simple argument parser with derive support.
 Somewhat less popular than clap, and doesn't support deserializing directly to domain types (clap [does](https://github.com/clap-rs/clap/blob/v3.0.6/examples/derive_ref/README.md#arg-types)).
-* Writing your own by hand: applications SHOULD NOT do this.
-You're probably going to get it wrong and annoy people---but it's an option if you must.
+* Writing your own by hand: you SHOULD NOT do this because there are a number of surprising footguns around argument parsing.
+Instead, use a simple parser like pico-args.